Complete Guide to Flash Photography for Beginners

 Flash Bouncing

 Bouncing a flash is a technique for external and studio flash.
-It involves directing the flash head towards the ceiling or wall where it is then diffused back down onto the subject.
-Varying the angle can create different effects and you can adjust how diffused or harsh the light is.
+It involves directing the flash head towards the ceiling or wall, where it is then diffused back down onto the subject.
+Varying the angle can create different effects, and you can adjust the light to be diffused or harsh.

 How to Effectively Use Flash

 In automatic modes, the built-in flash will automatically pop up and trigger when the camera thinks it is needed.
 This isn't always the best.
-I've had my camera on auto, outdoors in the sun photographing a landscape and the camera decides that the flash is needed.
-Other times when I want the flash the camera thinks I don't.
-If you shoot in automatic mode and the flash keeps popping up when it's not needed, there is usually an automatic mode without flash.
-Sometimes this is indicated by a flash crossed out.
-If the flash doesn't pop up then you can usually press a button to manually release it.
+I've had my camera on auto, outdoors in the sun, photographing a landscape, and the camera decides that the flash is needed.
+Other times, when I want the flash, the camera thinks I don't.
+If you shoot in automatic mode and the flash keeps popping up when it's unnecessary, there is usually an automatic mode without flash.
+Sometimes, this is indicated by a flash crossed out.
+If the flash doesn't pop up, you can press a button to release it manually.
 The flash should then fire when you take a photo.

 Always use red-eye reduction when photographing people or animals with the flash.

-When using a hot shoe flash it's best to shoot in manual.
-By bouncing the flash you will get the best results in the shortest amount of time.
-This is where you bounce your flash off of a large surface such as the ceiling or a large wall.
-White walls work best as darker walls will tend to swallow your flash power and also has the potential to create a colour cast on your image.
+It's best to shoot in manual mode when using a hot shoe flash.
+By bouncing the flash, you will get the best results in the shortest amount of time.
+This is where you bounce your flash off of a large surface, such as the ceiling or a large wall.
+White walls work best as darker walls will tend to swallow your flash power and also have the potential to create a colour cast on your image.

 Flash Photography Settings Cheat Sheet